-The form that the French state took from 1614 to 1789 was that of absolute monarchy, a kind of state which, under normal conditions, excludes any intensive struggle between classes, since it forbids its subjects from engaging in any political activity.
+The form that the French state took from 1614 to 1789 was that of absolute monarchy, a kind of state which, under normal conditions, excludes any intensive struggle between classes, since it forbids its subjects from engaging in any political activity at all.
 It is, consequently, incompatible with the society of today.
 All class struggle inevitably culminates in political struggle.
 Any ascendant class is thus obliged, if it has no political rights, to fight in order to obtain them.
 But political struggles do not stop as soon as these rights are obtained; on the contrary, it is only from that point on that the struggle really begins, a phenomenon which surprised and horrified as many ideologues in 1789 as it did later in 1848.

-Absolutism, that is to say, political power's independence from the dominant classes, the form of state power in which the state is not a direct instrument of class domination, but has, at least superficially, an independent existence outside of classes and parties, can only be established under conditions where the classes which play a decisive role in the life of the society form an equilibrium with each other, such that no one class is powerful enough to seize political power for itself.
-The political power is thus able to hold each of the existing classes at bay by playing one class against another, to impose upon all of them an armistice -a truce of political struggle-and to subject all of them to its own will.
+Absolutism, that is to say (1), political power's independence from the dominant ruling? classes, the form of state power in which the state is not a direct instrument of class domination, but has, at least superficially, an independent existence outside of above? classes and parties, can only be established under conditions where the competing classes which play a decisive role in the life of the society form an equilibrium with each other, such that no one class is powerful enough to seize political power for itself are balanced so that no one class is strong enough to seize power for itself (2).
+The political state power is thus able to hold each of the existing classes at bay by playing one class against another, to impose upon all of them an armistice -a truce of political struggle-and to subject all of them to its own will.